pthakkar230/app-backend/README.md

 We recommend using [Docker](https://docs.docker.com/engine/installation/) to run [Postgres](https://hub.docker.com/_/postgres/) and [Redis](https://hub.docker.com/_/redis/).

 If you prefer, you can install [Postgres](https://www.postgresql.org/docs/current/static/tutorial-install.html) and [Redis](https://redis.io/topics/quickstart) directly on your host.

+If using Debian or Ubuntu Linux distributions, you may have to install dependencies to support SSH using your operating system's package manager:

+    sudo apt-get install -y libpq-dev libssl-dev

 Configure virtualenv: